 Tackle This Project Yourself for Less

-Seeking a custom look on a budget?
+Are you seeking a custom look on a budget?
 Unfinished cabinets are the way to go.
 They cost significantly less than pre-finished cabinets and you get to pick exactly the stain color and finish sheen you prefer.

 Applying stain and finish before the cabinets are hung doesn’t take special skills, just a little time and effort.
-For the oak cabinet shown here, we choice a red chestnut stain that darkens the wood and adds a warm red tone while bringing out oak’s natural beauty and pronounced grain.
-If you want a lighter look that stays close to oak’s natural color, golden oak stain is a good choice.
+For the oak cabinet shown here, we chose a red chestnut stain that darkens the wood and adds a warm red tone while bringing out oak’s natural beauty and pronounced grain.
+If you want a lighter look that stays close to oak’s natural color, a golden oak stain is a good choice.
 If you prefer the look of a more subtle grain pattern, many home centers carry birch or maple cabinets in addition to oak.
 Did you crave cherry cabinets until you saw the steep price tag?
 A cherry stain on birch or maple will give you a close approximation of cherry wood.

 These are just a few ideas—if you aren’t sure what stain you want to use, make a sample board: Buy a solid oak, birch, or maple board and small cans of stain candidates to try.

-For the final clear finish, wipe-on polyurethane is the perfect choice—it’s essentially the same stuff as brush-on poly and offers the same excellent protection.
+For the final clear finish, wipe-on polyurethane is a perfect choice—it’s essentially the same stuff as brush-on poly and offers the same excellent protection.
 The only difference is that the wipe-on version is thinned, usually with mineral spirits.
-With wipe-on you will need three or four coats while brush-on needs only one or two.
+With the wipe-on, you will need three or four coats while brush-on needs only one or two.
 But with wipe-on, you don’t need to worry about brush strokes or drips, which is a great help if you are not an experienced finisher.
 Wipe-on goes on quickly and you can re-coat after a couple of hours.
 You can choose wipe-on with a satin sheen, which looks similar to a hand-rubbed oil finish, or if you prefer the look of shiny varnish, you can use a glossy sheen poly.

 Tools and Materials